 - Eligible students are required to pick up a test request form (yellow) and take it to their professors prior to test date.
-The form is completed by the professor and then returned to the Office of Developmental Services no later than two business days prior to the test date.
+The form is completed by the professor and then returned to the Office of Disability Support Services no later than two business days prior to the test date.
 The form allows the student and professor to agree on possible dates and times for testing, and opportunity for a reserved testing room.
-The test request form also outlines options for how the test will be delivered to The Office of Developmental Services and returned to the instructor.
+The test request form also outlines options for how the test will be delivered to The Office of Disability Support Services and returned to the instructor.

 - Instructors may elect to hand deliver the test to the Office, or can email the test to: email@example.com.
 Tests that are emailed are retrieved by professional staff only and placed into a sealed envelope with the student’s and professor’s names on the exterior.

-- When delivering to the Developmental Services office, the professor should seal the test materials in a closed envelope, and if desired, add a signature or other mark across their seal for added assurance of security.
-Developmental Services staff will notify the instructor of any indications that a breach of security has occurred with a test.
+- When delivering test to the DSS office, the professor should seal the test materials in a closed envelope, and if desired, add a signature or other mark across their seal for added assurance of security.
+DSS staff will notify the instructor of any indications that a breach of security has occurred with a test.

-- Once the test is received in the Office of Developmental Services and is in a sealed envelope, a DS staff person will complete a test tracking form and attach a sequentially numbered tamper proof envelope to the sealed envelope containing the test materials.
-When the student completes the actual test taking, the student will place their completed test in into the tamper proof envelope and seal it before exiting the testing room and return the tamper proof envelope to Developmental Services.
+- Once the test is received in the Office of Disability Support Services and is in a sealed envelope, a DSS staff person will complete a test tracking form and attach a sequentially numbered tamper proof envelope to the sealed envelope containing the test materials.
+When the student completes the actual test taking, the student will place their completed test in into the tamper proof envelope and seal it before exiting the testing room and return the tamper proof envelope to one of the DSS staff.
 Student workers DO NOT touch an open test at any time.

 - Only a professional staff member or graduate student will be utilized as a reader or proctor for test taking.
 Undergraduate students such as student workers are not permitted to serve as readers or to handle any test that is not in a sealed envelope.

 - Testing room availability is limited.
-At present only GUC 204 is guaranteed to be available for testing.
 All testing will be by appointment and must be scheduled no later than 48 hours prior to test time, and may not correspond to classroom test time.
 Testing may occur with more than one student per room, but surveillance will continue for all.
 Only students who have been approved for distraction-reduced testing are guaranteed a private setting.

-- The testing rooms GUC 203, GUC 204, and GUC 206 are all equipped with security cameras for monitoring students while they are taking a test.
+- The testing rooms are all equipped with security cameras for monitoring students while they are taking a test.
 Students are monitored for any signs of academic dishonesty via computer.
-The cameras will be monitored by staff members primarily from within the office of Developmental Services.
-Digital snapshots can be taken and used as evidence if necessary.
+The cameras will be monitored by staff members primarily from within the DSS office.
+Digital video can be replayed, snapshots can be taken and used as evidence if necessary.

-- Students who require extended time on tests or distraction-reduced testing and are not testing within Developmental Services must test in an environment appropriate to their stated accommodation.
+- Students who require extended time on tests or distraction-reduced testing and are not testing within the DSS office must test in an environment appropriate to their stated accommodation.
 If students encounter an environment that does not meet the requirement of the accommodation, the student should contact the instructor and request to not take the test and offer reasons why.
-In addition to this, the student must report the concern immediately to the Office of Developmental Services for follow-up.
+In addition to this, the student must report the concern immediately to the Office of Disability Support Services for follow-up.

-If you have questions or concerns about the Alternative Testing Services, please contact any of the professional staff at The Office of Developmental Services at 256-765-4214.
+If you have questions or concerns about the Alternative Testing Services, please contact any of the professional staff at The Office of Disability Support Services at 256-765-4214.